The Role of Vocabularies in Learning Sparse Representations for Ranking: INTRODUCTION

 \cite{nogueira2019passage} proposed a cross-encoder approach that models interactions of queries~(Q) and documents~(D) representations within the latent space of BERT \cite{devlin2019bert}.
 This approach requires calculating Q-D relevancy scores for all Q-D pairs obtained by 1st matching, hence it works as a reranker.
 The computational burden of the cross-encoder approach hinders applying neural matching for 1st matching.

 The bi-encoder approach helps to resolve the scalability issue by representing queries and documents in the same embedding space.
 This allows encoding the D offline and the Q online.
 For example, \cite{reimers2019sentence} proposed Sentence-BERT, a sentence-level bi-encoder, and \cite{khattab2020colbert} proposed ColBERT, a token-level bi-encoder.
-The bi-encoder approach shows wide adoption and has been extensively studied \cite{xiong2020approximate, lin2021batch, hofstatter2020improving, hofstatter2021efficiently, qu2020rocketqa, karpukhin2020dense}; its serving efficiency alleviates its decreased model effectiveness from the embedding space bottleneck, as Q and D interact in L2 or inner product space.
+The bi-encoder approach shows wide adoption and has been extensively studied \cite{xiong2020approximate, lin2021batch, hofstatter2020improving, hofstatter2021efficiently, qu2020rocketqa, karpukhin2020dense}; its serving efficiency alleviates its decreased model effectiveness from the embedding space bottleneck, as Q and D are encoded separately and later interact in their unified embedding space.

 However, one of the central challenges of the existing bi-encoder approach is still the computational cost at retrieval.
 Most bi-encoders make pooled "dense" representations of Q, D. This requires vector retrieval systems like Faiss \cite{johnson2019billion} for retrieval, which is expensive compared to inverted index systems.
 Also, such dense retrieval systems are difficult to integrate with existing inverted index systems in the 1st matching stage, as retrieval is performed separately, hindering both high-recall 1st stage matching and combining relevance signals from dense vector and other features in the inverted index at the 1st stage matching.